 In January, 1974 new gym ropes were installed at Van Zant School.
-Evesham Township News covered this improvement with this photo showing students, (l-r) Collen McCay, Charlie Carabassi, Gayle Shubert, Jeff Giglio, demonstarting the use of the ropes under the watchful eye of PE teacher Janet Halasak.
+Evesham Township News covered this improvement with this photo showing students, (l-r) Collen McCay, Charlie Carabassi, Gayle Shubert, Jeff Giglio, demonstarting the use of the ropes under the watchful eye of PE teacher Janet Halasek.

 These Van Zant students were inpatient to begin with things on September 9, 1971, the start of the 1971-72 school year.
 Shown in this photo published in the Evesham Township News was (l. to r.)
 Patrick Cornelious, 8; Lisa DeRosa, 9; Christina Walszak, 5; Allison Walczak, 8; and Jeff Keen, 7.